 Understanding Myths and Urban Legends

 Urban legends and myths are modern folk tales.
-According to Webster's dictionary, the definition of an urban legend is, "an often lurid story or anecdote that is based on hearsay and widely circulated as true," while a myth is a story passed on usually to teach a lesson.
+According to YourDictionary, the definition of an urban legend is, "an often lurid story or anecdote that is based on hearsay and widely circulated as true," while a myth is a story passed on usually to teach a lesson.
 Urban legends are often referred to as urban myths.
 If you hear a plausible sounding story about a non-specific person (a friend of a friend, for instance) that often has a shocking or funny climax, there's a good chance it is an urban legend.
 If you hear an adventurous tale of supernatural beings on a hero's journey, it's probably a myth.

 Where Do Urban Legends Come From?

 You've probably heard a number of urban legends throughout your life.
 They are stories where someone tells you about their uncle's friend's older brother who encountered something dark and mysterious - or something just downright odd.

 Myths and urban legends have been around for centuries, passed on from person to person in a society.
-In today's day and age, the Internet is a hotbed of urban legends that can spread like wildfire with a simple click of a forward key.
-Many of the virus warnings you receive by email are urban legends, as are some of the wildly popular forwarded emails such as the little boy who is collecting business cards before he dies, or popular warnings about the dangers of common objects such as Febreeze or baby carrots.
+In today's day and age, the internet is a hotbed of urban legends that can spread like wildfire with a simple click of a forward key.
+Many of the virus warnings received via email, messaging, or social media are urban legends, as are some of the wildly popular forwarded and shared stories such as the little boy who is collecting business cards before he dies, or popular warnings about the dangers of common objects such as Febreeze or baby carrots.